- Manuscript Submission Requirements Checklist

 When requested, the authors should also make a reasonable effort to provide samples of unusual materials unavailable elsewhere, including, but not limited to, clones, microorganism strains, antibodies, computer codes, etc., to other researchers, with appropriate material transfer agreements to restrict the field of use of the materials so as to protect the legitimate interests of the authors.
 Any restrictions to the availability of materials or information must be stated at the time of submission.

 Language and Editing Services

 A well-written paper helps share your results most clearly.
-The English in all submissions must meet the journal’s minimum standards for publication.
-Manuscripts containing numerous errors in grammar and word choice can frustrate reviewers and make the review process challenging.
 ACS Publications’ English Editing Service is designed to help scientists communicate their research effectively.
-Although using such a service does not guarantee acceptance of a manuscript, they may help in clarifying the significance of your research.
 Our subject-matter expert editors will edit your manuscript for grammar, spelling, and other language errors so your ideas are presented at their best.

 The quality of illustrations in ACS journals and partner journals depends on the quality of the original files provided by the authors.
 Figures are not modified or enhanced by journal production staff.
 All graphics must be prepared and submitted in digital format.

 Graphics should be inserted into the main body whenever possible.
 Please see Appendix 2 for additional information.